Sir George Williams affair: Film

 In February 2014, director Mina Shum and producer Selwyn Jacob began shooting in Montreal on a National Film Board of Canada feature documentary entitled Ninth Floor, about the Sir George Williams Affair.
 Filming coincided with the 45th anniversary of the incident.
 The film had its world premiere at the 2015 Toronto International Film Festival, on September 12.
 The film focuses on individuals who were connected to the incident, and how it shaped their lives.
 The film shows the events at the time, and follows up on the lives of those involved decades later.

+In 2025, Michèle Stephenson also released the documentary film True North.